anthonygore/vuex-undo-redo/README.md

 ### Tagging a commit

 From version `2.0.0`, you can now undo a set of changes using tags.
 You first need to tag a version of the store state through the special `VuexUndoRedo.TAG_UNDO_MUTATION` mutation with a given string.
-Then, you can later call `$undo('MyTag')` to undo the mutations between the `myTag` commit and now.
+Then, you can later call `undo('MyTag')` to undo the mutations between the `myTag` commit and now.
 This is useful for instance if you want to implement a view / edit mode switch: you can tag your state when you enter edit mode, and undo everything from the tag if user hits "Cancel" instead of "Save".

 The tagging is done using a simple commit to the store: